-Stronger cultural governance creates positive impact perceptions.
+Stronger cultural governance creates positive

+impact perceptions.
 For example, if a mine works towards Wan Bel and respects the status of people in the community (Luksave), people in the community will see its impact more positively.

-This is the same effect that was found for resource governance, however this effect was much stronger with cultural governance.
+This is the same effect that was found for resource governance, however it is worth noting that this effect was much stronger with cultural governance5.
 This means that, while both are important, for a mine to have positive impact it is especially important that it is run in a way that is culturally respectful.

 For more detail on the cultural governance concepts including their definitions, refer to the previous section on cultural governance.